MercyMarkus/mercymarkus.com/content/posts/2025/series_data-engineering/courses/dtc-data-engineering-zoomcamp-jan-2025/dtc-dez-2025-module-2.md

       password: k3str4
 ```

-- The fix for the `03_postgres_dbt.yaml` connection error was slightly different and required the hostname of my local computer defined in the file.
+- The fix for the `03_postgres_dbt.yaml` connection error was slightly different and required the hostname of my local computer defined in the file (`host` variable).

 #### Previous Block